NCERT Book Solutions Class 7 History Our Pasts-II Chapter 3

 Students can download the NCERT Solutions for Class 7 History PDF below.

 NCERT Solutions for Class 7 History Chapter 3

-1. Which ruler first established his or her capital at Delhi?
+1. Which ruler first established his or her capital in Delhi?

-Answer: Ananga Pala (Tomaras) of the Rajput Dynasty first established his capital at Delhi.
+Answer: Ananga Pala (Tomaras) of the Rajput Dynasty first established his capital in Delhi.